xdmushui/partner-center-sdk/develop/purchase-catalog-items.md

 # Purchase catalog items

-**Applies To**

-- Partner Center

 The following scenario demonstrates the generic process for purchasing items from the catalog by using the Partner Center API.

 ## Discovery

-Select products and SKUs and check their availability using the following Partner Center API models:
+Select products and Stock Keeping Units (SKUs) and check their availability using the following Partner Center API models:

 - [Product](product-resources.md#product) - A grouping construct for purchasable goods or services.
 A product by itself isn't a purchasable item.​​
-- [SKU](product-resources.md#sku) - A purchasable Stock Keeping Unit (SKU) under a product.
+- [SKU](product-resources.md#sku) - A purchasable SKU under a product.
 These represent the different shapes of the product.​​
-- [Availability](product-resources.md#availability) - A configuration in which a SKU is available for purchase (such as country, currency and industry segment).
+- [Availability](product-resources.md#availability) - A configuration in which a SKU is available for purchase (such as country, currency, and industry segment).

 To purchase an item from the catalog, complete the following steps: